Webcam model: Laws

 Due to the controversial nature of pornography, camming, like most sex work, is not considered a legitimate form of labor in most developed countries.
-As a result, cam models don't receive the same benefits and rights as other employees since they are technically independent contractors.
+As a result, cam models do not receive the same benefits and rights as other employees since they are technically independent contractors.
 This offers cam models some freedom not offered to other laborers but prevents them from demanding better treatment from the websites that host them.
 However, in-person sex work is treated more harshly since it is illegal in many Western countries, including the United States.
 Camming is considered slightly different, since it is considered pornography as a virtue of being filmed.

 Regulation would be beneficial to camming, since it would prevent cam models from being exploited for their labor.
 However, regulation could also potentially take away cam models' independence, such as sexual freedom and bodily autonomy.
 Although in-person sex work such as prostitution can be regulated by policing the streets, online sex work is hard to regulate, due to anonymity, and risk of encroaching on content that is risqué, but not necessarily pornographic.
 In a study on sex work in East Java, Indonesia where a specific district decriminalized sex work while its surround districts did not, researchers found that anti-prostitution laws decreased the use of condoms, which in effect increased the transmission of sexually transmitted diseases such as HIV.